Food protection:

 Medical Care services deal not with a state medical care system, but with public health, and focuses on Maternal and Child Health (including licensing of midwives), the Virginia Voluntary formulary and the hemophilia program.

-During Dr. Tweel's MCH presentation you will hear discussions of women's health problems and child health.
+During Dr. Tweel's presentation you will hear discussions of women's health problems and child health.
 Most of the discussion was on programs.
 What oversight would the Commissioner want and how would it be exercised?

 Chapter 4